Joel Manby: Career

 Upon graduating from Albion, Manby worked at General Motors and received his M.B.A. from Harvard Business School.
 He was a part of the start-up team for Saturn Corporation and helped launch Saturn's marketing and distribution strategy.
 After a few years with Saturn, Manby was promoted to CEO of Saab Automobile USA.
 During his four-year tenure, Saab's sales increased by 67 percent and their J.D.
-Power Quality Rating jumped from 30th to 5th in the industry.
+Power Quality Rating jumped from 30th to 5th in the entire industry.

 While at Saab, Manby was asked to be on the board for Herschend Family Entertainment.
 He later became chairman and served as the President and CEO from 2003-2013.
 Manby is a strong proponent of servant leadership.
-His role with Herschend Family Entertainment was featured in the CBS show Undercover Boss.
+His role with Herschend Family Entertainment was featured in the CBS program, Undercover Boss.

 Manby replaced Jim Atchison, who resigned in December 2014 as president and CEO amid continuing attendance drops at SeaWorld's theme parks, spurred in part by a controversial documentary related to the company's handling of captive orcas.
 The documentary, Blackfish, explored the conditions of killer whales at SeaWorld, and the company's repeated attempts to hide the aggressiveness of the animals toward the trainers.

 On February 27, 2018, SeaWorld Entertainment announced that Manby had resigned; the company named John Reilly as its interim CEO.